maxio-com/stoplight-platform-api-docs/portal/content/announcements/overview.md

 ## Announcements

-Check back periodically for technical Advanced Billing announcements.
+Each Advanced Billing announcement details an update or new feature, so check back periodically.